Prof. Dr. Frank Goldhammer

 - Technology Based Assessment

-Head of the Technology Based Assessment (TBA) area at the German Institute for International Educational Research (DIPF)
+Head of the Centre for Technology Based Assessment (TBA) at the German Institute for International Educational Research (DIPF)

 - Analysis of process data from competence assessments